diddi-/gitlab-autopull/README.md

 This is a script that will run as a daemon and handle web hook POSTs sent by gitlabhq.
 The script is completely stand-alone which means there is no requirement for web-servers like Apache or nginx.

-By default the script will execute a git pull for repositories defined in the configuration file.
+By default the script will execute a git pull for repositories defined in the configuration file but you can define any commands to be executed to a specific repository.

 Required perl modules
 -------------------------